-When I re-started my studies I was truly focused on what I was learning.
+And I am very grateful that I did.
+After taking time off, I was able to self-reflect and truly examine my career goals.
+I ended up changing my major after having the opportunity to travel to and live in Africa.
+When I re-started my studies, I was truly focused on what I was learning.
 I no longer went through the motions just to get a good grade.
-I was wholeheartedly engaged in my educational experiences.
+Instead, I was wholeheartedly engaged in my educational experiences.

 What is a Gap Year?